oeg-upm/OWL-To-OAS-Specification/docs/mapping.md

 paths:
   /study-programs:
 ```
-The last part regarding to Paths is the [Path Templating](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#path-templating) which allows to the usage of template expressions in curly braces `{}` to mark a section of a URL path as replaceable using path parameters.
+The last part regarding to Paths is the [Path Templating](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#path-templating) which allows using template expressions in curly braces `{}` to mark a section of a URL path as replaceable using path parameters.

 ##### <a id="operations"></a>Operations

 Operations in OAS are the HTTP methods used to manipulate these paths.
 Such operations are defined in [Path Item Objects](#pathItemObject) as [Operation Objects](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#operationObject).
 It is worth mentioning that a single path can support multiple operations but only one instance of them, for example it is allowed to define only one GET an only one POST for the same path.

-Each operation should deal with a response that contains the returned resources from executing this operation according to the details described below.
+Each operation should deal with a response or request that contains the returned or requested resources from executing the operation according to the details described below.

 OWL | OAS | Comments
 ---|:---:|---
-`owl:Class`  | `schema`  | It should be defined as part of the [Response Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#response-object) and as a [Reference Object](#referenceObject) of the [Schema Object](#schemaObject).
-In addition, if the operation is a POST or PUT it must be included as part of the [Request Body Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#request-body-object) and as a [Reference Object](#referenceObject) of the [Schema Object](#schemaObject).
+`owl:Class`  | `schema`  | If the operation is a GET, the class should be defined as part of the [Response Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#response-object) and as a [Reference Object](#referenceObject) of the `schema`.
+In addition, if the operation is a POST or PUT it must be included as part of the [Request Body Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#request-body-object) and as a [Reference Object](#referenceObject) of the `schema`.

 Next, some basic examples about `get` and `put` operations are provided.
 For simplicity the response of the `200` HTTP status code is show together with the content defined as `application/json` media type.
 In OAS further details about all supported [HTTP codes](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#http-status-codes) and [Media Types](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#media-types) are provided.

 **Operation examples**

-This example shows the `get` operation retrieving all instances of a class.
-Note that only the Response Object is included; however, other fields (e.g. `parameters`) not presented in this example may be added such as described in the [Operation Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#operation-object) defintion.
+This example shows the `get` operation to retrieved all instances of a class.
+Note that only the Response Object is included; however, other fields (e.g. `parameters`) not presented in this example may be added such as described in the [Operation Object](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.3.md#operation-object) definition.

 ```YAML
 /classlabel: